So Type 2 Diabetes Can Be Reversed?

 Coaching to Help You Reverse Insulin Resistance

-At Mastering Diabetes, we have a comprehensive coaching program based on years of research that has helped hundreds of people reverse their type 2 diabetes.
+At Mastering Diabetes, we have a comprehensive coaching program based on years of research that has helped hundreds of people reverse insulin resistance, achieve better cardiovascular health, and reverse diabetes (whether that's prediabetes or type 2 diabetes).

-In the program, you can get access to hundreds of articles, recipes, and tips on how to eat healthy and reverse insulin resistance, and you can get coaching from diabetes experts, either in group or one-on-one sessions.
+In the program, you can get access to hundreds of articles, recipes, and tips on how to eat healthily and reverse insulin resistance.
+And even better, you can get coaching from diabetes experts, either in group or one-on-one sessions, to help elevate your diabetes care and take your steps closer to diabetes remission.